winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 hide_table_of_contents: true
 ---

-# As long as AI is our co-pilot and not an auto-pilot, we can collaborate with it much more effectively if we reduce our code base by 90-95% and iterate on it 100 times faster.
-AI can also greatly lower the barriers to adopting a new language.
+# As long as AI is our co-pilot and not an auto-pilot, we can enhance collaboration with it by reducing our code base by 90-95% and testing it 100x faster.
+AI also eases adopting new languages.

 As AI becomes an increasingly integral part of our development processes, it enhances developers' efficiency and capabilities.